This is an official version.

 (j) "operator" means a person who owns or operates a facility;

 (k) "public place" means an area or place referred to in paragraphs 4(1)(b) to (u);

-(l) "smoke" means to smoke, hold or otherwise have control over an ignited tobacco product;
+(i) to smoke, hold or otherwise have control over an ignited tobacco product or ignited cannabis,

 (n) "workplace" means an indoor or other enclosed space in which employees perform the duties of their employment, and includes an adjacent corridor, lobby, stairwell, elevator, cafeteria, washroom or other common area frequented by the employees during the course of their employment.